Gpx/gpx.github.io/src/posts/fetching-asynchronous-data-with-react-hooks.md

 Most of the code remained the same, so let's focus on the differences.

 We converted our class into a function.
-That's because Hooks can be used only within a function component.
+That's because Hooks can be used only within a functional component.

 Our state is now declared with the [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) hook which gives us back the value and a function to set it.
-This is roughly how it compares to a class based state:
+This is roughly how it compares to a class-based state:

 ```jsx
 // This code in a class component...